 You cannot bring outside food here, but they have some select food options on the weekends, Friday through Sunday.
 This is also the perfect place to visit if you are with someone who prefers beer to wine, as they produce their own craft brews.

 Beware, cell service is very weak there.
 So if you plan on taking something like an Uber or Lyft home, they caution you to use one of the taxi services in the area and arrange transportation ahead of time.
 If you plan on visiting for a glass of wine with ample time to safely drive, there's plenty of parking here like there is at all our listed favorite Charlottesville wineries.

 Early Mountain Vineyards

 This vineyard is a bit further out from the ones listed above.
-But they have a really nice restaurant and the view is phenomenal.
-Which is why it is on our list of the top five vineyards to visit in Charlottesville, VA and we recommend it.
+But they have a really nice restaurant, and the view is phenomenal.
+This is why it is on our list of the top five vineyards to visit in Charlottesville, VA, and we recommend it.

 We ordered glasses of wine and salads as a guitarist played live music.
 It was a wonderful Sunday afternoon.

 Suggested Weekend Game Plan to Visit Some of the Best Wineries in Charlottesville